ieru/merlot-gatherer/README.md

 merlot-gatherer
 ===============

-This is a library written in Java that scraps the MERLOT learning object repository (www.merlot.org) and provides tools to compute metrics for the learning resources.
+A library written in Java that scraps the MERLOT learning object repository (www.merlot.org) and provides tools to compute metrics for the learning resources.
 It stores all the information in a MySQL Server database that can be later used for analytics.

 If you want to cite this or know how this can be used for analytics please use this reference: